-Why is Pakistan deporting undocumented Afghans?
+Why is Pakistan planning to deport undocumented Afghans?

 The Afghan government has called Pakistan’s decision to expel Afghans living in the country without approval ‘unacceptable’.